 To perform the piece-wise estimation of the cardiac phase, segment the signal into smaller portions using local maxima, followed by a piecewise sinusoidal fit considering amplitude, phase offset, and frequency [1].

 SCREEN: The signal is being segmented into smaller portions using local maxima.
 A piecewise sinusoidal fit based on amplitude, phase offset, and frequency is being performed.
+Finally, the signal is sorted according to phase.

 Then, employ Nadaraya-Watson kernel regression with a Gaussian kernel to interpolate 15 phases onto a uniformly spaced time grid for a single cardiac cycle [1].